 Why Choose Us?

-- The bariatric surgery program at Putnam Hospital Center in Carmel is nationally recognized by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
-This program recognizes organizations that practice top-quality care and ensure the most successful outcome possible for each patient.
-To earn the MBSAQIP designation, Putnam Hospital Center underwent a rigorous site inspection and quality review.
+- The bariatric surgery program at Putnam Hospital Center in Carmel is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+To earn the MBSAQIP designation, Putnam Hospital Center underwent a rigorous review process.

 - If you live or work near Sharon Hospital, you can do all of your pre-operative visits and testing at Sharon Hospital and, if eligible, have surgery at Putnam Hospital Center.
 This collaborative program brings the benefits of the comprehensive bariatric surgery program at Putnam Hospital Center to residents of the Sharon, CT, community in a convenient setting.
 To get started, watch the online seminar.

 - Putnam Hospital Center offers private rooms with specialized bariatric equipment to ensure your comfort during your stay.

 - Bariatric, or weight loss, surgery has been shown to reduce complications associated with obesity.
 These include high cholesterol, high blood pressure, diabetes and sleep apnea.

 You may qualify for weight loss surgery if:

 - You have previously tried other methods without success.

 - You have a body mass index (BMI) of 40 or higher OR a body mass index (BMI) of 35, accompanied by other serious health issues related to obesity, such as diabetes, sleep apnea or hypertension.

 - You have a willingness to make necessary, post-surgery lifestyle changes to achieve long-term success.